The Highways of North Carolina

 1979-80 Official

-In 1982, NC 213 was removed from downtown Marshall and instead placed on the Marshall Bypass and over to the Walnut turn-off.
-This left behind SR 1198 Hayes Run Rd.
+In September 1981 (NCDOT), NC 213 was removed from downtown Marshall and instead placed on the Marshall Bypass and over to the Walnut turn-off, then replacing SR 1147 to SR 1151 Barnard Rd in Walnut.
+This left behind SR 1198 Hayes Run Rd into Marshall.

 In 2003, NC Officials started showing the stub into Walnut as a colored primary route.
 When I had driven US 25-70 in 2000, field postings did not indicate where NC 213 stopped being with US 25-70.
-Today the route is posted into Walnut itself.
+Adam Prince found a NC 213 shield in Walnut in 2008 but it was gone by 2013 GMSV and as of this writing is not posted west of the US 25-70 Bus junction west of Marshall.
+The current Madison County map still shows NC 213 into Walnut.

 1979 Official